-Google Ads Journey Aware Bidding: The next bid strategy for lead generation?
+Google Ads Journey Aware Bidding: The next bidding innovation for lead gen [UPDATED]

 By: Jyll Saskin Gales, Google Ads Coach